KimiKreil/AppStat/README.md

 # AppStat
 General functions to use in the course Applied Statistics.
-Import of the file ExternalFunctions is necessary.
+Developed during the course by: Kimi Kreilgaard, Jonathan Baltazar Steensgaard.

+The ExternalFunctions module is the module provided by the course, with small adjustments and inclutions of functions found in the exercises.
+See the README_ext for more information.

 Contains the functions below: